There are no products listed under this category.

-His instruments are aged to perfection, embracing a torn-jeans aesthetic that will make you feel very Rock & Roll.
-Nash guitars and Nash guitars UK are here to convince us that if all vintage guitars were new once, then it’s entirely possible and desirable to make a new guitar feel used and vintage.
+Nash's instruments are aged to perfection, embracing a torn-jeans aesthetic that will make you feel very Rock & Roll.
+Nash guitars are here to convince us that if all vintage guitars were new once, then it’s entirely possible and desirable to make a new guitar feel used and vintage.
 Simply put, if you want a vintage instrument, but shudder at the price tag, and potential structural issues that come with a 60-year old guitar, then a Nash may be the perfect fit.

 In the world of electric guitars, everyone’s got their favorite shape, finish, and pickup combination.
 It seems to have as much to do with style as the music we make.
 For those who like the look of raw simplicity, a heavily aged T-52 in butterscotch would be perfect.
 For those who prefer a sleek, versatile look, perhaps an Ocean Turquoise Nash JM63 (Nash Jazzmaster) with light aging would do the trick.
 Rather than list every possible combination, I’d like to spend some time fantasizing about some Nash guitars that would suit me best.
 Contact us if you’d like to do the same.
 Get on board with the dream and design a Nash guitar with us here at Midwood.

 The Esquire is the Telecaster‘s single-pickup, back-woods cousin.
-There’s something charming about its simplicity, but Bill Nash had the wisdom to replace the single-coil in the bridge with a humbucker.
-If you’re going to have just have one, might as well go thick, right?
+There’s something charming about it’s simplicity, but Bill Nash had the wisdom to replace the single-coil pickup in the bridge with a humbucker.
+If you’re gonna’ just have one, might as well go thick, right?
 If you get inspired when there’s as little as possible between you and the music, then the E1HB should top your list of prospective guitars.
-I’m thinking a natural (ash) finish with a 3-ply tortoise pick-guard.
+I’m thinking a natural (ash) finish with a 3-ply tortoise pickguard.

 In addition to guitars, Nash offers thundering basses that harken back to the first electric versions of the instrument introduced by the Fender brand.
-The Precision Bass and the Jazz Bass come with different features that reflect the specific years from which they drew inspiration.
-In my mind, however, a fret-less burgundy mist JB63 with a matching head stock, black pick-guard, and light aging would cover all the bases (pun intended).
+The P(Precision)Bs and the J(azz)B's come with different features that reflect the specific years from which they drew inspiration.
+In my mind, however, a fret-less burgundy mist JB63 with a matching head stock, black pickguard, and light aging would cover all the bases (pun intended).
 The music’s always better with a bit of lower register backbone.

 For the non-traditionalists, Nash guitars makes a couple of 12-string models in T body-shapes (both solid and thin line).
 They also offer T style guitars with Lollar’s interpretation of the iconic gold-foil, Teisco Del Ray pickups of the 60s.
-My favorite hybrid that they make, though, is the JM, an inspired synthesis of telecaster and jazzmaster specs.
-I’m thinking gold with a black pick-guard, a hum-bucker in the neck, and heavy aging.
-A guitar like that would certainly produce some beautiful music.
+My favorite hybrid that they make, though, is the JM, an inspired synthesis of Telecaster and Jazzmaster specs.
+I’m thinking gold with a black pickguard, a humbucker pickup in the neck, and heavy aging.
+An electric guitar like that would certainly produce some beautiful music.